mypaint/mypaint/README_WINDOWS.md

 ### Get and update MSYS2

+MSYS2 is a free toolchain,
+build environment,
-MSYS2 is a free toolchain, build environment, and binary library distribution for Windows.
-It can create native PE32 binaries for Windows using MinGW-w64.
-To install it, follow the instructions at
+and binary library distribution for Windows.
+It can create native PE32 binaries for Windows using the MinGW-w64 compiler.

+To install MSYS2, follow the instructions at

 * https://msys2.github.io/

-One installed, update MSYS2 as instructed:
+One installed, update MSYS2 as instructed.
+Use the **MSYS** environment for this: it's launched using the “MSYS2 Shell” shortcut in the start menu for this, or `C:\msys64\msys2_shell.bat`.

     pacman --needed -Sy bash pacman msys2-runtime pacman-mirrors ; then close and reopen the shell pacman -Syu
     ; restart shell again

+#### Build environments

-The commands above can be run in any shell shipping with MSYS2, but the build commands below must be run in the "MinGW-w64 Win32 Shell".
+The build commands below must be run in the environment which gives you the correct path for the target architecture and prefix you will be compiling for.
+These are:

+* **MINGW32**:
+  - creates Win32 executables in `/mingw32` (`C:\msys64\mingw32`)
+  - start menu: “MinGW-w64 Win32 Shell”
+  - launcher script: `C:\msys64\mingw32_shell.bat`
+* **MINGW64**:
+  - creates Win64 executables in `/mingw64` (`C:\msys64\mingw64`)
+  - start menu: “MinGW-w64 Win64 Shell”
+  - launcher script: `C:\msys64\mingw64_shell.bat`

+The text in bold refers to what you see in the prompt.
+I'll use those names to refer to the environments below.
+The only real difference between the three environments is the `PATH` environment variable.

 ### Get a development copy of MyPaint

-You'll need the MSYS2 git and the standard developer tools:
+You'll need the MSYS2 git and the standard developer tools.
+In any MSYS2 environment, issue

     pacman -S base-devel git

-Once that's done, clone MyPaint and make sure all its submodules are present in the cource tree.
+Once that's done, clone MyPaint, and make sure all its submodules are present in the source tree.
+These commands will work in any MSYS2 environment.

     cd /usr/src
     git clone https://github.com/mypaint/mypaint.git